SotMSteamMods/CauldronMods/README.md

 **What are you working on them**

-We are working to implement the core Cauldron decks, and be ready out of the gate when mods are available to have Cauldron ready to play.
+We are working to implement the core Cauldron decks so that they are ready to play out of the gate when mods are available.

 - HEROES:
   - Baccarat